Bug report #8357

 When styling a vector layer to show svg symbols and then storing them relative to the .qgs file, they are shown in QGIS Desktop 1.9 (The file path was explicitly modified to be relative, not absolute).

 When copying the file and the images over to a linux server with QGIS Server running, the symbols only show up when they are not put in a path relative to the .qgs-file, but when they are put in the corresponding path relative to the cgi-bin directory.

-#2 Updated by Alessandro Pasotti over 6 years ago
+#2 Updated by Alessandro Pasotti about 7 years ago

 - Priority changed from Normal to High